codeoncesoftware/grizzly-api-angular-starter/README.md

 ## Further help

-To get more help on the Grizzly API please contact us support@grizzly-api.com or visit our website https://www.grizzly-api.com
+To get more help on the Grizzly API please contact us at support@grizzly-api.com or visit our website https://www.grizzly-api.com